opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/microsoft/active-directory-as-identity-provider-iam.md

 # Active Directory as Identity Provider for IAM

-In this guide, we’ll walk you through extending your on‑premises Microsoft Active Directory Domain Services (AD DS) environment by deploying Active Directory Federation Services (AD FS) to establish a secure, claims‑based federation with Open Telekom Cloud’s Identity and Access Management (IAM) platform.
-We’ll cover everything from preparing SSL certificates and configuring your AD FS farm, to creating the Relying Party Trust in AD FS, defining claim issuance rules, and exchanging federation metadata.
-By leveraging the SAML 2.0 protocol, you’ll achieve seamless single‑sign‑on between your corporate directory and the cloud IAM, ensuring both strong security and a smooth user experience.
+In this guide, we'll walk you through extending your on‑premises Microsoft Active Directory Domain Services (AD DS) environment by deploying Active Directory Federation Services (AD FS) to establish a secure, claims‑based federation with Open Telekom Cloud's Identity and Access Management (IAM) platform.
+We'll cover everything from preparing SSL certificates and configuring your AD FS farm, to creating the Relying Party Trust in AD FS, defining claim issuance rules, and exchanging federation metadata.
+By leveraging the SAML 2.0 protocol, you'll achieve seamless single‑sign‑on between your corporate directory and the cloud IAM, ensuring both strong security and a smooth user experience.

 ## Prerequisites